simondenman/SemanticSearchChallengeAVSS18/README.md

 8,A_0001_05_051.png,A_0002_01_021.png,A_0002_04_011.png,A_0002_08_051.png,A_0003_03_131.png,A_0003_04_026.png,A_0001_01_001.png,A_0001_01_083.png,A_0001_03_126.png,A_0003_08_091.png
 9,A_0003_03_131.png,A_0003_04_026.png,A_0003_08_091.png,A_0001_01_001.png,A_0001_01_083.png,A_0001_03_126.png,A_0001_05_051.png,A_0002_01_021.png,A_0002_04_011.png,A_0002_08_051.png
 ```
 Please ensure that the column headings are also included in your output file.
+This can be seen in the first row of the CSV document, where we indicate the query_id, then the associated ranks, 1,2,...,10.
+In the full case this would be 1,...,196.

 If for any reason you do not evaluate one or more queries, or don't return matches past a given rank, simply use a blank entry, i.e. as in the following case where only the best five images are returned for the first query, and the second query isn't attempted:
 ```